Ingrid Haegele

 Coverage: Süddeutsche Zeitung, The Economist, Marginal Revolution, The Visible Hand Podcast

-Abstract: Most organizations rely on managers to identify talented workers for promotions.
+Abstract: Most organizations rely on managers to identify talented workers.
 However, managers who are evaluated on team performance have an incentive to hoard workers.
-This study provides the first empirical evidence of talent hoarding using novel personnel records from a large manufacturing firm.
-Temporary reductions of talent hoarding increase workers’ applications for promotions by 123%.
-By reducing the quality and performance of promoted workers, talent hoarding contributes to misallocation of talent and perpetuates gender inequality in representation and pay at the firm.
+This study provides the first empirical evidence of talent hoarding using personnel records and survey evidence from a large manufacturing firm.
+Talent hoarding is reported by three-fourths of managers, is detectable in managerial decisions, and occurs more frequently when hoarding incentives are stronger.
+Using quasi-random variation in exposure to talent hoarding, I demonstrate that hoarding deters workers from applying to new positions, inhibiting worker career progression and altering the allocation of talent in the firm.

 Awards: UniCredit Foundation Best Paper Award on Gender Economics 2022, W.E.
 Upjohn Institute for Employment Research Dissertation Award Honorable Mention, Max Weber-Preis 2022 Bayerische Akademie der Wissenschaften